nycapitolcamp/hurricane-sandy-relief/README.md

 The Problem
 -----------

-Many New Yorkers are still without use of public utilities and, and in need of support in the wake of Hurricane Sandy.
-On the front page of <a target="_blank" href="http://governor.ny.gov">http://governor.ny.gov</a> the state has provided a list of resources for New Yorkers--for both those that need help, and those who want to help others.
+Many New Yorkers are still without use of public utilities and in need of support in the wake of Hurricane Sandy.
+On the front page of <a target="_blank" href="http://governor.ny.gov">http://governor.ny.gov</a> the state has provided a list of resources for both those that need help, and those who want to help others.
 These include topics such as:

 <ul>
     <li>How You Can Help Storm Victims</li>